HatchApps/xavier-help/team-management.md

 still be active then this may still happen - but only advisors should be able to alter.

 * **End of Year Lock Date** (the second one in Xero): this is the date at which the last filed company's accounts were made up to.
 No changes should be made to records beyond this date.
+The implications of changing this are usually more severe.

 There are some limitations to Xero's handling of lock dates: anyone with access to a client's settings in Xero can change the lock dates.
 There is nothing preventing users from changing the locked period to a date in the past,